China

 the

-the Twin-spotted Ratsnake (ratsnakes.com),
+the Twin-spotted Ratsnake (ratsnakes.com

-the Mangshan Viper (ARKive),
+the Mangshan Pitviper (ARKive

 the Likiang Pitviper (Reptile

-Database), and the Golden-headed Box Turtle (Turtles
+Sartore), and the Golden-headed Box Turtle (Reptile

 Amphibians